badeozgule/drum-machine/README.md

 ## About the Author
-This project was developed by [Bade Ozgule](https://github.com/badeozgule).
+This project was designed and developed by [Bade Ozgule](https://github.com/badeozgule).
 You can find more of my work and contact me through my [portfolio](https://badeozgule.github.io).

 ## Contributions
 Feel free to fork this project, make improvements, and customize it to your liking.
 I encourage you to add your unique code and design enhancements to make it your own.